Academic Requirements and Options

 A minor also allows students to focus on a particular area of study, though to a lesser extent than a major.
 Minors ordinarily consist of at least five courses.
 Students can file a declaration of minor at any time but should do so prior to the second semester of their third year.
 Declaration consists of completing a form that names the minor field, lists the courses that count toward the minor, and includes the signatures of the student and the department chair or program director of the minor department or field.
 Of the courses required for a minor, three must be unique to the minor (cannot be counted toward another major or minor).

-Late in their third year, all students meet with their faculty adviser to construct a baccalaureate plan.
-This plan records a student's progress in addressing the Colleges' eight educational goals and progress toward completing a major and minor or second major, and identifies work to be done in the senior or baccalaureate year to complete all requirements.
+Late in their third year, all students meet with their faculty adviser to complete a baccalaureate plan.
+This plan records a student’s progress in addressing the Colleges’ educational goals and objectives and progress toward completing a major and minor or second major, and identifies work to be done in the senior or baccalaureate year to complete all requirements.
 Submission of this plan is a requirement for admission to the senior year.
+Seniors may not declare additional majors or minors, unless required for graduation, after the Friday before Spring Break.

 Normally, a student takes four courses per semester.
 However, students may develop imaginative alternative programs that substitute other forms of academic activity for one or more courses.
 Course equivalents have been undertaken in the form of internships at Geneva General Hospital, Rochester General Hospital, the Geneva Historical Society, radio stations and newspapers, and community service organizations.
 Students have also received course equivalents for volunteer research, and assistantships in law offices.